 How to Paint a Room: A Beginner's Guide

 When it comes to painting a room, there are two options: hire someone to do it, or do it yourself.
-For many people, painting can seem like an intimidating project.
+For many people, remodeling projects like painting can seem very intimidating.
 However, painting can be a very straightforward process for any homeowner.
 Follow these easy steps to achieve a new look in any room in your Georgetown home.

 When it comes to paint, there are dozens of different types.
 For the average interior room, latex-based paint with an eggshell finish is a good choice.
 It provides just a little bit of shine and is easier to work with than oil-based paints, especially for beginners.
 Paint that has the primer already mixed in can also be a good choice because it helps reduce the number of coats the wall needs.

 Other rooms, such as bathrooms and kitchens, or walls with cigarette smoke damage will have different needs, so be sure to ask for advice from the hardware store's paint attendant.

 Before picking up a roller, be sure to lay out a tarp to prevent any drips from landing on the floor.
 Painter's tape is optional, but it can be a good choice for helping get sharp edges that look professional.
 It's also a good idea to remove all air vent covers and light switch plates so they don't get paint on them that needs to be scraped off.

 Mix Paint in a Large Bucket Before Beginning